alpenlabs/g16/g16gen/README.md

 ## Notes

-- The test proofs use a seeded RNG (seed: 12345) for deterministic results
+- Groth16 verifier has been written based on SP1 v5 zkvm
 - All inputs use the BN254 elliptic curve (254-bit prime field) and its associated scalar field Fr
-- Compressed points use the standard compression format: x-coordinate (Montgomery form) + y-sign bit
+- Compressed points use a standard compression format which is gnark's compression format
 - The circuit encodes all arithmetic in binary (bit-level) representation
 - Typical circuit size: ~1-2 million gates for a single Groth16 verification